List of McDonald’s Mascots

 How Many Mascots Does McDonald’s Have?

 McDonald’s has had a number of mascots over the years, with the roster evolving and changing as the brand has grown and adapted to new markets and societal trends.
-To date, there are approximately 16 characters that McDonald’s has used that had a significant advertising run with the company.
+To date, there have been approximately 17 characters that McDonald’s has used that had a significant advertising run with the company.
+You can argue there are 18 but you would have to include “The Hamburger Patch” which was a part of McDonaldland where Hamburgers grew on plants, I don’t consider it a mascot per se.

 Some of the earliest mascots used by the chain besides Ronald included characters like Speedee, the original McDonald’s mascot, and Captain Crook, a pirate character who was created to promote the Filet-O-Fish sandwich.